bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

   <a href="http://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_user_agent_category.png"><img class="wp-image-153 size-large" src="http://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_user_agent_category-1024x582.png" alt="That's much closer to the mobile usage pattern I expected" width="700" height="398" srcset="https://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_user_agent_category-1024x582.png 1024w, https://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_user_agent_category-300x170.png 300w, https://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_user_agent_category.png 1130w" sizes="(max-width: 700px) 100vw, 700px" /></a>

   <p class="wp-caption-text">
-    That&#8217;s much closer to the mobile usage pattern I expected
+    That’s much closer to the mobile usage pattern I expected
   </p>
 </div>

 I was not surprised to see much lower mobile device usage than our initial analysis showed.
-However, I was puzzled at why any views on our internal dashboards would be categorized as &#8220;crawler,&#8221; but it turns out there is a reasonable explanation.
+However, I was puzzled at why any views on our internal dashboards would be categorized as “crawler,” but it turns out there is a reasonable explanation.
 The hits were all on a single dashboard and came from this HTTP user agent:

 <pre class="brush: plain; title: ; notranslate" title="">Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko; Google Web Preview) Chrome/41.0.2272.118 Safari/537.36</pre>

-This appears to be from the Google Chrome browser&#8217;s default startup page, which shows thumbnail images of your frequently accessed web pages.
+This appears to be from the Google Chrome browser’s default startup page, which shows thumbnail images of your frequently accessed web pages.
 This means one of our users is hitting a dashboard so often that it ranks among his top visited websites, so Chrome is returning to collect a souvenir postcard to post on his virtual refrigerator! 😀

 ## Other approaches

-Yet another route we could pursue is analyzing [Tableau Server&#8217;s log data](https://onlinehelp.tableau.com/current/server/en-us/logs_loc.htm).
+Yet another route we could pursue is analyzing [Tableau Server’s log data](https://onlinehelp.tableau.com/current/server/en-us/logs_loc.htm).
 Tableau offers a free utility called [Logshark](https://www.tableau.com/about/blog/2016/11/introducing-logshark-analyze-your-tableau-server-log-files-tableau-62025) that parses these logs and generates Tableau workbooks.
 We could also feed those logs to a robust log collection and analytics platform like [Splunk](https://www.splunk.com/), which not only has its own front-end for viewing data but also has a native connector for Tableau.
 With these approaches, looking at device type data would be merely the tip of the iceburg.
 They enable not only comprehensive analysis of Tableau Server usage, but also are a great help for troubleshooting issues that users may be experiencing with Tableau Server dashboards.

-Also, it&#8217;s important to keep in mind Tableau Server&#8217;s distinction between device type and screen size.
-While it&#8217;s good to be aware of how many of your users access your dashboards on desktops vs tablets vs phones, how you adapt your dashboards to serve those users is ultimately a function of screen size.
-If you use Tableau&#8217;s device layout features to adapt your dashboards for different screen sizes, Tableau Server will display the version that best fits the user&#8217;s browser window, regardless of whether the device displaying it is a desktop, tablet or smartphone.
+Also, it’s important to keep in mind Tableau Server’s distinction between device type and screen size.
+While it’s good to be aware of how many of your users access your dashboards on desktops vs tablets vs phones, how you adapt your dashboards to serve those users is ultimately a function of screen size.
+If you use Tableau’s device layout features to adapt your dashboards for different screen sizes, Tableau Server will display the version that best fits the user’s browser window, regardless of whether the device displaying it is a desktop, tablet or smartphone.